Sly777/ran/README.md

 ## Example

 [Click here](https://ran.now.sh/) to see example project to understand how RAN! works on production.
-I used [graph.cool](https://graph.cool/) service for GraphQL in the example.
+I used [graph.cool](https://graph.cool/) service for GraphQL and [now](https://zeit.co/now) for hosting in the example.

 ## Commands